hertogp/stitch/_readme.md

 Table Stitch options \
 *(\*) assigned by stitch, unique across all codeblocks in the current doc*

+_*cid*_\
+is an internal codeblock attribute set to either:

+- cb.attr.identifier, or
+- cb<nth>, where it's the nth codeblock seen by stitch

+This is also used when generating an `id` for included results:

+    id = cid-nth-what

+Where `nth` is the nth directive of the `inc`-option being inserted and the `what` is the part being inserted.
+So `csv-3-err` is the id for the element inserted for codeblock with:\n
+- identifier `csv`, and\
+- its because of the 3rd directive in its `inc` option, where\
+- the `err` artificat is to be included.

 Most options are straightforward: